Benin City Edo State, Nigeria Travel Guide

 Road conditions vary significantly, from good to poor, with potholes common.
 Expect aggressive driving habits, over-speeding, and inconsistent use of indicators.
 The incidence of road accidents is high.

-Inter-city bus services are a viable alternative from nearby Nigerian cities, but plan thoroughly for road conditions and safety.
+Inter-city bus services are a viable alternative from nearby Nigerian cities, but plan thoroughly for the road conditions and safety.

 Ensure a smooth departure by planning ahead and checking all requirements.
 Exit fees or taxes are usually included in your air ticket price, so no separate payment is generally needed at the airport.